-We had the pleasure of meeting actress Mizuo Peck, best known for her role as Sacajawea in the Night at the Museum movies, when she came up from the city to Lora’s studio in New Milford for a photo shoot in March.
-Mizuo is beautiful, poised, composed, and gracious enough to let Unlocking Litchfield practice our interviewing techniques on her.
+We had the pleasure of meeting actress Mizuo Peck, best known for her role as Sacajawea in the Night at the Museum movies when she came up from the city to Lora’s studio in New Milford for a photoshoot.
+Mizuo is beautiful, poised, composed, and gracious enough to let us practice our interviewing techniques on her.

-MP: I do, I have a place in the Catskills which I love to go to in the summer time and I can’t wait for the snow to melt so I can get back up there, and it’s a nice relief from city life.
-It’s nice to see some green, and do some gardening.
+I do, I have a place in the Catskills which I love to go to in the summertime and I can’t wait for the snow to melt so I can get back up there, and it’s a nice relief from city life.
+It’s nice to see some green and do some gardening.

 I like the whole singing and dancing thing…when I started acting, I started in musical theater, but I dropped that out, and now really, the singing is for karaoke only.
 Which is also good because the audience is usually drunk.

-MP: Well, actually, I’m working on growing this baby inside me!
+Well, actually, I’m working on growing this baby inside me!
 Actually, I’ll be 5 months on Tuesday, so it’s very exciting.
-Timing wise, it was amazingly perfect…the end of 2014 was incredible, we had the big premiere for the Night at the Museum, my husband had a huge gallery show in Chelsea, and… we found out that we were pregnant…so yay!
+Timing-wise, it was amazingly perfect…the end of 2014 was incredible, we had the big premiere for the Night at the Museum, my husband had a huge gallery show in Chelsea, and… we found out that we were pregnant…so yay!

 ….
 And it’s a girl!

-UL: Any interesting, behind the scenes stories about working on the Night at the Museum movies?
+Any interesting behind the scenes stories about working on the Night at the Museum movies?

 It was really amazing; we all bonded a lot, just from having worked together for so long.
 In this third movie we also get to go out on to the streets of London, so that is super special because in the other movies we are always inside, this time we’re outside, in the streets, causing mayhem…and it was wild.